pwall567/kjson-spring3/README.md

 Client REST calls using the `RestTemplate` class can also make use of the `kjson` serialization and deserialization functions.
-When the `RestTemplate` is obtained from the default `RestTemplateBuilder`, it will be configured with all of the `HttpMessageConverter` instances that it locates in the component scan &ndash; that will include the `kjson` converter if the component scan is configured as described above.
+When the `RestTemplate` is obtained from the default `RestTemplateBuilder`, it will be configured with all of the `HttpMessageConverter` instances currently configured &ndash; that will include the `kjson` converter added during auto-configuration.

 The following line will get the default `RestTemplateBuilder`:
 ```kotlin